Times-0/Timeline/README.md

 # Mandatory account activation
 Timeline v7.5+ makes it mandatory to activate your account.
 New registered penguin get a trial period of **7 days**, within which the user **must activate** their account using the provided **email**.
 If not, they won't be able to login after 7 days of register, unless account activated (unlike Disney' policy of deleting your account instead)

+## Friend list update
+**Timeline v7.6+** integrates support for Disney's friends list.
+Make sure you follow this link to set it up in your server - [Times-0 > Friends-CP](https://github.com/Times-0/Friends-cp)

 ## EPF update
 After persistent request, the EPF with no real reason for it's existance is being revived.
 You asked it, so edit your database by executing the below SQL
 ```sql